 79th St. WB, then keeping my focus on the inner rotary as I circle all the way around, finally exiting back out EB.
 Are those flags inside?
 Miniature sailboats?

 SB from the George Washington Bridge, with a few photos taken the day of Hurricane Irene (such as the leaning 95th St. overhead).
 Riverside Drive pops in on the left from time to time on whatever type of structure it can find.
 Arches seem to be preferred, though.
-The Exit 13 signs are all button copy, and Exit 12 tries with its centered exit tab but fails.
+The Exit 13 signs are all button copy and the second one appears to have been on the pole behind it originally.
+Exit 12 tries with its centered exit tab but fails.
 What should be Exit 11 but has no number takes a different tack, using the original signposts from the 1950's expressway boom.

 Looking east and west at the SB Exit 11 ramp crossing under NY 9A.
 It acts like it's going to loop back to the NB side, then suddenly curves into 95th St. The SB entrance ramp actually does function as a U-turn after the NB ramp has joined the mainline, and then merges into NY 9A SB with a quick weave to this exit.

 The arches hold up Riverside Park at 105th St. The solid wall holds up Riverside Drive north of 125th St.

 Southbound under the viaduct that carries NY 9A over Exit 12 from 125th St. to 129th St. In that order.
 Because 125th St. is on a diagonal.

 Some views of the Henry Hudson Pkwy. viaduct between 158th and 145th Streets, from the west side along the Hudson River Greenway.

 Northbound on same.